Pand3ru/Tuxplorer/README.md

 # Tuxplorer

 Tuxplorer is a terminal-based file explorer, aimed at bringing the power and simplicity of file navigation and management to the terminal interface.
-Designed as my first real C project, Tuxplorer is currently in its early stages, featuring basic functionality with ambitions for a richer feature set in the future.
+Designed as my first real C project, Tuxplorer is currently in its early stages, featuring basic functionality.

 ![Tuxplorer Screenshot](screenshots/tuxplorer_screenshotV0.1.png)